 As part of the Local Government Reform process, arc21 was reconstituted in legislation through the formal adoption of "The Local Government (Constituting a Joint Committee a Body Corporate) Order (Northern Ireland) 2015", which came into operation on 1 April 2015.
-Any developments with regards to the future provision of waste management services provided by arc21 will be determined by the 6 successor Participant Councils, in conjunction with arc21.
+Any developments regarding the future delivery of waste management services provided by arc21 will be determined by the 6 successor Participant Councils.